anuvrity/zpack.nvim/README.md

 }
 ```

-**Note:** For non-lazy plugins, packages are all loaded via `packadd` in priority order before their config hooks are executed in priority order, thus all dependencies are available without having to explicitly set priority.
+**Note:** For non-lazy plugins, packages are all loaded via `packadd` in priority order before executing their config hooks, thus all dependencies are available without having to explicitly set priority.
 There should almost never be a need to define dependency priority for non-lazy plugins unless configs need to be called in specific orders.

 ## Spec Reference